 Work Experience Program

 We are committed to supporting students from the ACT Region in their studies and transition into working life through the IP Australia Work Experience Program (WEP).
-The program is facilitated by the Department of Education and Training and is based upon the ACT-WEX program guidelines and requirements 2015.
+The program is facilitated by the Department of Education and Training and is based upon the ACT ETD Work Placements Program Guidelines and Requirements .

 Applications are open to all ACT region based students in year 9 to 12.